project-numina/annotation-guidelines/Tips.md

 ```
 Similary, when dealing with subtraction of natural numbers it often easier to first lift into `Int` using `zify` and then use `Nat.cast_sub` and `push_cast`.
 Additionally `rify` can be used to lift problems into `Real`.

+## inspecting tactics

+A lot of the time automation tactics like `linarith, omega` will use very helpful lemmas.
+Putting `show_term` before a tactic can be used to see what a tactic is doing under the hood.